ppy/osu-wiki/wiki/Skinning/osu!/en.md

 Notes:

 - Overrides `hitcircle.png` for the start of the slider, if skinned.
-- This is the hit circle for the start of the slider.
+- This element is the hit circle for the start of the slider.
 - This element fades in before getting tapped and expands when tapped or missed.
   - If [Hidden](/wiki/Hidden) mod is enabled, this will fade in before getting tapped and only fade out.
 - Should be a circle.